 4. The ILO shall also pay the complainant costs in the amount of 1,200 Swiss francs.

 The complainant successfully impugns the decision not to renew her contract after an extension of her probationary period and is granted damages.

-decision; confidential evidence; disclosure of evidence; general principle; right to reply; due process; good faith; organisation's duties; duty to inform; respect for dignity; breach; work appraisal; performance report; probation; extension; non-renewal of contract; unsatisfactory service; judicial review; discretion; procedural flaw
+complaint allowed; decision quashed; confidential evidence; disclosure of evidence; general principle; right to reply; due process; good faith; organisation's duties; duty to inform; respect for dignity; breach; work appraisal; performance report; probationary period; extension of contract; non-renewal of contract; unsatisfactory service; judicial review; discretion; procedural flaw

 "The purpose of probation is to give an organisation an opportunity to evaluate a probationer’s suitability for a position (see Judgment 2646, under 5).
 This gives rise to corollary obligations on the part of the organisation to warn a staff member in a timely manner that her or his performance is unsatisfactory, to give the staff member guidance and an opportunity to improve and to set objectives against which improvement can be measured.
 These are “fundamental aspects of the duty of an international organisation to act in good faith towards its staff members and to respect their dignity” (see Judgment 2414, under 23)."